Skip to main content

 Background

-The inverted hammer pattern typically appears after a downtrend, just like the upright hammer.
+The inverted hammer pattern often appears after a downtrend.

 Bullish engulfing